boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Update the Description {#desc}

-These IEs cannot echo some values that can be included in a packet.
+The IEs listed in the following subsections cannot echo some values that can be seen in a packet.

 ## tcpOptions

-Only options having a kind =< 56 can be included in a tcpOptions IE. An update is required to {{!RFC7012}} to specify how all TCP options can be exported.
+Only options having a kind =< 56 can be included in a tcpOptions IE. An update is required to specify how any observed TCP option in a packet can be exported using IPFIX.

 ## ipv6ExtensionHeaders

-The description should be updated to reflect recent IPv6 EH, specifically 139, 140, 253, and 254.
+The description should be updated to:
+- reflect missing IPv6 EHs, specifically 139, 140, 253, and 254.
+- specify how to automatically update the registry when a new value is assigned in {{IPv6-EH}}.
+- specify the procedure to follow when all bits are exhausted.

 # Point to An Existing IANA Registry {#to-iana}